filipinascimento/jgf/README.md

 pip install -e ./
 ```

+## API Reference

+API reference can be found in (https://jgf.readthedocs.io/).

 ## Example of use

 To use the library in igraph environment simply import the correct module and run `save` or `load` functions: